ethereum/EIPs/EIPS/eip-20-token-standard.md

 Transfers `_value` amount of tokens to address `_to`, and MUST fire the `Transfer` event.
 The function SHOULD `throw` if the `_from` account balance has not enough tokens to spend.

-An token contract which creates new tokens SHOULD trigger a Transfer event with the `_from` address set to `0x0` when tokens are created.
+A token contract which creates new tokens SHOULD trigger a Transfer event with the `_from` address set to `0x0` when tokens are created.

 *Note* Transfers of 0 values MUST be treated as normal transfers and fire the `Transfer` event.